khwerhahn/MindMatrix/README.md

 2. Configure any exclusion patterns for files or directories that should not be synced.
 3. Run the initial sync using the ribbon icon or via the command palette.
 4. The plugin will automatically keep your vector database in sync as you add, modify, or delete notes.

+For integrating with n8n or building other applications with your synchronized data, see the [INTEGRATIONS.md](./INTEGRATIONS.md) guide.

 ---